JeffLuckett/ha-enviro-plus/README.md

 ---

 - **Temperature Compensation**: The temperature sensor runs warm due to CPU proximity.
 The agent includes automatic CPU temperature compensation using a configurable factor (default 1.8, range 0.5-5.0).
 Higher factor values reduce the compensation effect (output closer to raw sensor reading), while lower values increase compensation.
 Adjust via Home Assistant or config file for optimal accuracy.
 - **Calibration**: Use `TEMP_OFFSET` for fine-tuning individual installations.
 Adjust `CPU_TEMP_FACTOR` to control how much CPU heating is compensated for (higher=less compensation, lower=more compensation).
-Humidity calibration should be performed after temperature calibration, as humidity readings are affected by CPU heating and the sensor's internal temperature compensation. **See [Temperature Calibration Guide](docs/TEMPERATURE_CALIBRATION.md) for detailed calibration instructions.**
+Humidity calibration should be performed after temperature calibration, as humidity readings are affected by CPU heating and the sensor's internal temperature compensation.
+Pressure calibration includes `PRESSURE_OFFSET` (hPa) for fine-tuning and `ELEVATION_METERS` for automatic sea-level pressure correction (matches weather station readings). **See [Temperature Calibration Guide](docs/TEMPERATURE_CALIBRATION.md) for detailed calibration instructions.**
 - Sound and particulate sensors are planned for v0.2.0; the agent functions fully without them.

 ---